Canada takes Olympic bronze after beating Czech Republic 6-4

 Roy skated up the slot and beat Pavel Francouz with a backhander through the pads off a feed from Brandon Kozun at 15:57.
 That gave Canada three goals on its first eight shots, a reversal from the semifinal loss when the Canadians gave up three goals on nine shots in the first period in losing to Germany 4-3.

+Canada coach Willie Desjardins said he was really proud of his players after a tough game last night.

+”Lots of people thought maybe we wouldn’t bounce back on this one, but we really wanted it,” Desjardins said.

 Ebbett padded the lead at 5:50 of the third only to see the Czechs answer 46 seconds later.
 Kovar scored from the slot off a pass from Roman Horak.
-Kelly padded the lead with his second at 9:37 from the inside edge of the right circle for a 5-2 lead.
+Kelly scored his second at 9:37 from the inside edge of the right circle for a 5-2 lead.

-The Czechs thought they pulled within 5-3 on a slap shot from captain Martin Erat just 62 seconds after Kelly’s goal.
-But Canada challenged for goalie interference, and the goal was waved off for Tomas Zohorna’s contact with Poulin at the edge of the crease.
+The Czechs thought they pulled within 5-3 on a slap shot from captain Martin Erat only 62 seconds later.
+Canada won its challenge for goalie interference.

-Cervenka’s goal with 3:34 left was reviewed for a high stick but stood after replay.
-He added a second with 2:05 left with the Canadians holding on for the win.
+Cervenka’s goal with 3:34 left was reviewed for a high stick but stood after a replay.
+His second with 2:05 left was the Czech’s last.

 —